The Big Networking Mistake You’re Probably Making

 I didn’t come to you first asking for money.

-And this approach works in every industry, in every marketing environment and In every networking setting.
+And this network marketing tip doesn’t just work for real estate, it works in every industry, in every marketing environment and in every networking setting.

 So here’s how you would apply this to your business: